boltdesignsystem/bolt/apps/bolt-site/content/20-docs/30-components/Bands.md

 A lockup band focuses content on a single, high-value message, with a number of supporting messages to the right of the main focal point.
 On page load, the primary message in the band switches, allowing each of the distinct content bundles in the lockup band to take center stage.

 ### Body Content Band

+The body content band helps content authors create more robust content sections within a page.